 Dr. Carol Clark graduated from Trenton State College in 1990 with a Master's degree in Counseling.
 She moved to Miami and, after attaining her license, became a Certified Addictions Professional.
 She then attended the American Academy of Clinical Sexologists and the Institute for Advanced Study of Human Sexuality, thereby earning a doctoral degree and the right to the title of Sex Therapist.
+Dr. Clark is a Diplomate of the American Board of Sexology and an AASECT Certified

 Dr. Clark is a Diplomate of the American Board of Sexology and an AASECT Certified Sex Therapist, education provider, and supervisor.
 She was an adjunct professor for the Master's Program at Carlos Albizu University from 1999-2016.
 In 2009, she opened the Sex Therapy Training Institute.
 She is also the owner and director of the Addictions Therapy Training Institute (ATTI) and the President of the Therapist Certification Association and the International Transgender Certification Association.
 She launched IICS in 2016.
-She is the author of Addict America: The
+She is the author of Addict America: The Lost Connection.